jst-build/jst/doc/concepts/alternative-mirrors.md

 Background
 ----------

-The repository fetch tool `just-mr` reads a repository-configuration file that describes `git` repositories and repositories given by archives in a content-addressable way: by the `git` commit id, or the blob identifier of the archive, respectively.
-Hence it does not matter where these resources are fetched form; nevertheless, a location to fetch from is needed for `just-mr` to be able to set up those repositories.
+The repository fetch tool `jst` reads a repository-configuration file that describes `git` repositories and repositories given by archives in a content-addressable way: by the `git` commit id, or the blob identifier of the archive, respectively.
+Hence it does not matter where these resources are fetched form; nevertheless, a location to fetch from is needed for `jst` to be able to set up those repositories.
 Typically the main upstream URL is given.

-While `just-mr` fetches each archive or commit only once and keeps a local copy, large organizations still tend to set up a local mirror.
+While `jst` fetches each archive or commit only once and keeps a local copy, large organizations still tend to set up a local mirror.
 In this way, not every person working on the project has to fetch from upstream (thus reducing load there) and there is a central